close

 The journey of V-Doc began at a science & technology event in Kuwait, where the students were studying at the time.
 Competing in the open category against professionals, their initial prototype, though rudimentary, secured third place.
 This achievement sparked the group’s interest, eventually evolving into the full-fledged V-Doc project.
 Recognizing the potential of their innovation, each student took on a distinct role to drive the project forward.

 Fadel, the lead design engineer, focused on creating detailed CAD models and drafting the technical documents necessary for the patent.
 Zaid, the business director, managed crucial contacts — including the patent agent — and conceptualized the ecosystem surrounding their invention.
 Adnan translated the 3D CAD models into patent sketches and ensured proper formatting for the patent application.
 Ali, the procurement manager, sourced the sensors and hardware needed to bring BARM to life.
-Their hard work and dedication paid off on July 27, 2024, when they secured their first patent.
+Their hard work and dedication paid off on July 27, 2024, when they filed their first patent.
 Currently, the team is in the developmental stage and actively seeking funding to bring their vision to life.

 MORE STORIES